 ▲ X About Follow on Tumblr Archive ￼

-My book on a bus! #HomoDigitalis10 months ago0 notes share ￼ 1 year ago0 notes share ￼ 1 year ago0 notes share ￼
+My book on a bus! #HomoDigitalis1 year ago0 notes share ￼ 1 year ago0 notes share ￼ 1 year ago0 notes share ￼

 1 year ago226 notes share ￼

 Winter meets spring - at last.
-(Taken with instagram)1 year ago0 notes share Five ways to amplify sport events
+(Taken with instagram)2 years ago0 notes share Five ways to amplify sport events

 The sport industry is still reluctant to utilize social media to amplify their events and to share the social experience at stadiums with the rest of the world.
 The potential is notable, and aligned to the core purpose of sport - engaging communities of passion.